 The species include cactus, fruit trees and ornamental plants, along with tropical exotic plants and a collection of orchid plants.
 Make sure to bring bug spray or the mosquitoes will feast on you.
 The garden is open from 8AM to 4PM. $3.00/adult and $1.50/Children, students and elderly.
 You can take a guided tour through the Jardín Botánico.

 Cerro Blanco is a protected forest about 15km outside of the main city of Guayaquil, but still close to urban sprawl if you would like to find a nearby meal.
 The forest has many trails and interactive interpretation centers, to educate on the importance of nature and conservation.
 It is close to the city, but you still have the opportunity to get into some deep forest.

 There are also specialized guides who are there to answer questions, and provide guided walking tours at a cost of $12-35.
 There is also a camping area, which can be used by reservation only.
 Open daily from 8am to 4pm. $4/adult, $3/kids, $2/elderly and for bicyclists.
 You can take a guided tour to Cerro Blanco.

 Plaza Lagos, while considered a mall, calls itself a “town center,” due to an yet to be finished adjoining neighborhood.
 It is located just across the river from Guayaquil, along Vía Samborondón.
 If you are looking for some of the nicest restaurants in town, this is the place to go!
 Plaza Lagos has much more to offer than fancy restaurants.
 There is also a row of coffee shops and small, more budget friendly restaurants.
 If you are not looking for food, you can walk around, enjoy a few shops, fountains and a small island with a neat play area for kids.

 Plaza Lagos (source: Facebook)

-Another amazing day tour you can do from Guayaquil will be to the Manglares de Churute Bucay Falls or Naranjal Falls.
+Another amazing day tour you can do from Guayaquil will be to the Manglares de Churute or Bucay Falls.